Gary George (Wisconsin politician): Federal conspiracy charges (2004)

 Just a month after losing the recall election, George was indicted in federal court for an elaborate conspiracy in which he was alleged to have received kickbacks from individuals and organizations to which he directed state and federal funds.
 He was also charged with using his state legislative aides for personal errands and other non-official business.
-Mark E. Sostarich, a lawyer who had long worked with and for George, plead guilty in the conspiracy and cooperated with the United States attorney, Steven M. Biskupic.
+Mark E. Sostarich, a lawyer who had long worked with and for George, pleaded guilty in the conspiracy and cooperated with the United States attorney, Steven M. Biskupic.
 Two months later, George entered a guilty plea and agreed to cooperate with prosecutors on further investigation into the scheme.

 At his sentencing, George brought five boxes of plaques and awards to demonstrate his civic commitment.
 On August 5, 2004, United States district judge Rudolph T. Randa sentenced George to four years in federal prison.

 The investigation ultimately brought down several other lawmakers, including George's longtime antagonist, Charles Chvala.

 George ultimately served about three years in prison, and was then discharged to a halfway house.
 During that time, George was also implicated in the Vang Pao Laotian coup plot, stemming from a corrupt relationship he maintained with leaders in the Wisconsin Hmong community.
 George was never charged in the Laotian plot.